mrasuli/mrasuli/README.md

+I am Khalis.
 I have completed my training with Sparta Global to be a DevOps consultant.
 The work on this Github was done through the training.

 This work includes but is not limited to: